martinResearch/PySparseLP/readme.md

 Creating variables

- * *addVariablesArray(self,shape,lowerbounds,upperbounds,costs=0,name=None,isinteger=False)*
+ * *add_variables_array(self,shape,lowerbounds,upperbounds,costs=0,name=None,isinteger=False)*

 Various method to add constraints:

- * *addLinearConstraintRow*.
+ * *add_linear_constraint_row*.
 Add a single row at the bottom of the constraints matrix. cols and vals should be vector of same size (flatten internaly if arrays)
- * *addLinearConstraintRows(self,cols,vals,lowerbounds=None,upperbounds=0)*.
+ * *add_linear_constraint_rows(self,cols,vals,lowerbounds=None,upperbounds=0)*.
 Add a set of rows that all have the same number of non zero values at the bottom of the constraints matrix. cols and vals should be 2D arrays of same size with each row cols[i,:] with vals[i,:] defines a different a sparse constraint to add.

- * *addLinearConstraintsWithBroadcasting*
+ * *add_linear_constraints_with_broadcasting*
  * *addInequalities*.
 Take a list of tuples (indices,coefs) that are tiled if needed to get the right size.
-More flexible than addSoftLinearConstraintRows as coefs can heterogenous across tuples (scalar or vector)
+More flexible than add_soft_linear_constraint_rows as coefs can heterogenous across tuples (scalar or vector)
- * *addConstraintsSparse*.
+ * *add_constraints_sparse*.
 Just append the sparse matrix under the existing constraints matrix and add bound and costs in bound vectors.
- * *addSoftConstraints*. same as addLinearConstraintRows but constraints are soft constraints.
+ * *addSoftConstraints*. same as add_linear_constraint_rows but constraints are soft constraints.
 This is done by adding slack variables that are penalized.

 other main methods

- * *setCostsVariables*.
+ * *set_costs_variables*.
 Overwrite the cost associated with the
- * *getVariablesIndices(self,name)*.
-Returns the set of indices corresponding to the variables that have have been added with the given *name* when using *addVariablesArray*.
+ * *get_variables_indices(self,name)*.
+Returns the set of indices corresponding to the variables that have have been added with the given *name* when using *add_variables_array*.
- * *solve(method,getTiming,nb\_iter,max\_time,groundTruth,groundTruthIndices,plotSolution)*.
+ * *solve(method,getTiming,nb\_iter,max\_time,groundTruth,groundTruthIndices,plot_solution)*.
 Solve the linear program and return the vector of all the variables values.
- * *saveMPS*
+ * *save_mps*

 We can check the feasibility of a solution using

-* maxConstraintViolation
+* max_constraint_violation
-* checkSolution
+* check_solution

 Often the sparse constraints matrix can naturally be decomposed vertically into blocks.
 The ADMM Block method aims to exploiting that decomposition.
-Blocks are defined using the methods *startConstraintName* and *endConstraintName*.
+Blocks are defined using the methods *start_constraint_name* and *end_constraint_name*.
 This allow to inform the ADMM block method where to split the constraints matrix.

 ## Debuging

 Building a LP problem is often error prone.
-If we can generate a valid solution before constructing the LP we can check constraints are not violated as we add them to the LP using checkSolution.
+If we can generate a valid solution before constructing the LP we can check constraints are not violated as we add them to the LP using check_solution.
 This make it easier to pin down which constraint is causing problem.
 We could add a debug flag so that this check is automatic done as we add constraints.

 ## Other modeling tools